tobyhodges/fair-research-software/episodes/05-code-testing.md

 Content of the episode goes here.

-## Acknowledgements

-The content of this episode was inspired / heavily borrowed from the following resources:

-- ...
-- ...

 ## Further reading

 We recommend the following resources for some additional reading on the topic of this episode: